30 Sep 2023

 When you visit, you can see the whales almost daily even from the beach but if you're truly passionate, you'll want to plan your visit and activities all around nature's gentle giants.
 With the winter in full swing, here is everything you need to know as you start finalizing plans for your whale watching vacation in Kauai.

-Peak Whale Watching in Kauai
+When is Peak Whale Watching in Kauai

 What to Expect While Whale Watching in Kauai

-Humpback whales are known as "Kohola" in Hawaiian and they have a special relationship with the islands and the community so there are plenty of resources to make the most of your time.
+Kohola have a special relationship with the islands and the community so there are plenty of resources to make the most of your time.
 These peaceful, large creatures glide through the water with ease and it's truly a spectacle to behold.
 When breaching, humpback whales can expose as much as 40% of their bodies above the surface for some Instagram-worthy photos.
 There are many options in Kauai for whale watching tours by boat or you can even try to see them from the beaches.
 If you really want to get up close and personal, try a kayaking tour or paddleboard to be right on the surface with them!

 Some whale watching tours will even offer an enhanced experience with "hydrophones."
 Whales communicate through clicks, whistles, and pulses with each other in order to travel and stay together.
 Hydrophones allow you to listen to them communicate and elevate your experience by enjoying the "humpback song."